 The Disability Resource Center collaborates with students, faculty, staff, and community members to create diverse learning environments that are usable, equitable, inclusive and sustainable.
 The DRC provides FIU students with disabilities the necessary support to successfully complete their education and participate in activities available to all students.
 If you have a diagnosed disability and plan to utilize academic accommodations, please contact the Center at 305-348-3532 or visit them at the Graham Center GC 190.

-For additional assistance please contact FIU's Disability Resource CenterLinks to an external site..
+For additional assistance please contact FIU's Disability Resource Center (http://drc.fiu.edu/).

 Web Accessibility Statements for Partners and Vendors